How Can a Lawyer Help You Collect Unpaid Overtime Wages in Texas?

 When suing an employer for unpaid overtime, it is up to the employee to provide evidence that he or she worked more than 40 hours over a seven-day period.
 They must also show that they were not paid time and a half or more for those extra hours.

-If you are successful with your lawsuit, the FLSA requires employers to reimburse employees for attorneys’ fees and court costs in addition to awards for unpaid wages and liquidated damages.
-Liquidated damages, under the FLSA, are double the amount of unpaid wages your employer owes you.
+If you are successful with your lawsuit, the FLSA requires employers to reimburse employees for attorneys’ fees, court costs, and awards for unpaid wages and liquidated damages.
+Under the FLSA, liquid damages are double the amount of unpaid wages your employer owes you.

 Join a Collective Action